imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Image metadata - (md)

 It is used to specify whether the output image should contain all the metadata that is initially available with the original image.
 Image metadata is not relevant for rendering on the web and apps.
 It is, thus, recommended to not use it while delivering images.
-The only situation to enable the metadata option is when you want additional data like camera information, lens information, and other image profiles attached to your original image.&#x20;
+The only situation to enable the metadata option is when you want additional data like camera information, lens information, and other image profiles attached to your original image.

 **Default Value**- `false`  (from the dashboard)

-**Possible Values**- `true` and `false`&#x20;
+**Possible Values**- `true`  and `false`

 ### Rotate - (rt)

 It is used to specify the degree by which the output image must be rotated or specifies the use of EXIF Orientation Tag for the rotation of image using the `auto` parameter.

 **Possible Values**- Any number for a clockwise rotation, or any number preceded with `N` for counter-clockwise rotation , and `auto`

 {% hint style="info" %}
 Use `auto` if you want ImageKit.io to automatically rotate image based on EXIF orientation tag in image metadata.